-A mixer grinder is an indispensable part of a functional Indian kitchen.
-Having tried out more than 10 different mixer grinders over the past months, we have understood the features and functions that matter and what are mere gimmicks.
+A mixer grinder is an indispensable part of an Indian kitchen.
+Having tried out more than 12 different mixer grinders over the past several months, we have understood the features and functions that matter and what are mere gimmicks.
 So let us help you understand the key aspects to look at when choosing a mixer grinder.

 Power and RPM Of Mixer Grinders

 Power is one of the key features that you look at when buying a mixer grinder.
 Most mixer grinders have a power consumption of 500 or 750 Watts.
 However, certain higher-end options use 900, 1000 and even 1500 watts of power.

 Irrespective of the motor rating, most mixer grinder blades rotate at 17-21K RPM without load.
 The power determines how fast the mixer grinder blades can rotate when it is filled with ingredients.
 That is why, when loaded with ingredients, a 900-watt mixer grinder is able to achieve a much higher RPM than one with 500 watts.